aabdelfattah/finfun/README.md

 # Running

-Fill the stocks you are interested in into `stocks.json` `python3 finfun.py`
+Fill the stocks you are interested in into `stocks.json` then

+`python3 finfun.py`